omergamliel3/flutter-clean-architecture-app/README.md

 - **Loading view (splash screen with app logo)**
 - **Main view (articles listview, 'REFRESH' button to fetch new data from api)**
 - **When fetching new data from the api, the data is stored locally, so the user can read the articles while offline.
-The arcticles shown in offline mode are the latest fetched articles.***
+The articles shown in offline mode are the latest fetched articles.**
 - **Network sensitive icon (in the right side of the app bar).
 I achieved this functionality by listening to onConnectivityChanded stream from Connectivity plugin**
 - **Automatically detect offline mode on start up, and fetch local stored articles if exists.
 Listen to connectivity changes - when there is an online connection, fetch new data from api and update view with new articles.**